Qualia Mind Review

 • Tightly regulated testing measures

-• Responsive to customer feedback with quick replies
+• Responsive to customer questions with quick replies

 • 100-day money-back guarantee